cjoak1028/photosnap-multi-page-website/README.md

 ### What I learned

 The purpose of this project was for me to get more comfortable using various tools to optimize layout and responsiveness.
-Through this, I've gained more awareness in which layout tool (Flexbox or CSS Grid) I had to use in which situation.
+Through this, I've gained more awareness of which layout tool (Flexbox or CSS Grid) I had to use in which situation.

 ### Useful resources